-The intranet tool was developed for recent versions of Firefox, Google Chrome, Safari, and Internet Explorer 11.It will work with all browsers in the same way, with only minor differences.
+The intranet tool was developed for recent versions of Firefox, Google Chrome, Safari, and Edge.
+It will work with all browsers in the same way, with only minor differences.
+Internet Explorer is not supported.

 The interface will use the preferred language setting of your web browser.
 Currently, only Dutch and English (the default) are available.
 Configure the language preferences in your web browser to choose the interface language.